Pratical advises

 HOTSPOT & CHARGING STATIONS

-At the NOS Mobile Charging Point and Stand EDP you will find power points to charge your phone’s battery.
+At the NOS Mobile Charging Point you will find power points to charge your phone’s battery.

 Social Responsibility